philratcliffe/service_registry/README.md

 $ python tests.py
 ```

-You can also run a specific Python test, for example to test the delete
+You can also run just a specific Python test, for example to test the delete
-service functionality use the following command:
+service functionality, use the following command:

 ```bash
 $ python tests.py TestServiceRegistry.test_delete_service
 ```

-You can also use curl to investigate and test the service as shown in the
+In addition, you can use curl to investigate and test the service as shown in the
 examples below.

 ### Add a service